* Images shown are of mature plants

 Planting & Care

-Selecting a location: Choose a location where your tree is going to get plenty of sunlight, 6-8 hours per day is best.
+1. Planting: Choose a location where your tree is going to get plenty of sunlight, 6 to 8 hours per day is best.
 Potted plants do enjoy a daily misting for humidity but placing a tray with rocks filled with water under the plant will feed humidity to the tree as the water evaporates.

 A planter with built-in casters is a good choice so it can easily be moved.
 Choose a pot slightly larger than what it was shipped in that has plenty of holes in the bottom to allow for drainage.
-Be sure to plant in well-draining potting soil preferably recommended for acid loving citrus plants.
+Be sure to plant in well-draining potting soil, preferably recommended for acid-loving citrus plants.

-If there is moisture present, hold off on watering until it feels more dry at that depth.
+If there is moisture present, hold off on watering until it feels drier at that depth.
 When ready to water, stop once you see it escaping the drainage holes at the base of the pot.

-Pollination assistance: You can pollinate your indoor trees by hand since most people do not keep a healthy bee population within their home.
-Simply take a small, dry, fine tipped paint brush and stick it into the center of the bloom.
+5. Pollination: Our trees are self-fertile, but you can pollinate your indoor trees by hand since most people do not keep a healthy bee population within their home.
+Simply take a small, dry, fine-tipped paintbrush and stick it into the center of the bloom.
 Swirl it around and collect the pollen on the brush.
 Go to the next bloom and repeat the process until every bloom has been treated.
 Do this once daily and don’t wash the paintbrush until after the blooms have been pollinated.
-The bloom will fall of naturally and the fruit will begin to form.
+The bloom will fall off naturally and the fruit will begin to form.

 Estimated Shipping Time: Most orders ship immediately.
 As noted on the website, some items are seasonal, and may only ship in spring or fall.
 Once your order is shipped, you'll receive an email with a tracking number.

 |Amount of Order||Shipping Charge|

-|Less than $15||$11.95|
+|Less than $49||$19.95|